Ernest de Soto: Mexico

 De Soto used the G.I.
 Bill to continue his studies of art in Mexico.
 De Soto attended the Escuela de Belles Artes in San Miguel de Allende from 1948 to 1949, where he learned fresco painting.
 While a student in Mexico, de Soto also was an apprentice under David Alfaro Siqueiros, a founder of the Mexican Muralism art movement.
 After finishing his courses, de Soto was hired to teach at the school in Mexico.

 In an interview, de Soto discussed his experience of teaching in Mexico, and recalled the time when he joined an uprising with his fellow teachers to protest their poor compensation, although the school director received money from the GI Bill.
 De Soto and his fellow teachers created a mural covering 500 square meters in a converted chapel which they called the “Moving Spectator.”
 José Clemente Orozco, a Mexican artist, worked with them on this project.
 De Soto explained the title of the mural and described the experience of seeing it in the chapel: “the picture plane tilts so that you’re facing always the picture plane so whether you looked left, down, or in the plane always faced you."

-New York City, Ohio, and Illinois

-In the early 1950s de Soto returned to the United States.
-He spent a few years printing lithographs for the Contemporaries Gallery in New York City.
-In 1955 de Soto moved to Cleveland, Ohio where he taught art.
-Next, de Soto taught art at the University of Illinois for about 10 years.